 Although there are hundreds of examples of people who had created huge wealth from the stock market, however, there are also thousands who didn’t.

-Here are few cautionary points for people who are just entering the world of investing.
+Here are a few cautionary points for people who are just entering the world of investing.

-If you have any kind of debts like education loan, credit card dues, car loan debts etc, then pay them first.
-There is no point of wasting your energy to give all the returns you made from the market as interests of your debts.
-Pay down your debts before entering the market.
+If you have any kind of high-interest paying debts like personal loans, credit card dues debts, etc, then pay them first.
+The interests of these loans can be even as high as your returns from the market.
+There is no point in wasting your energy to give all the returns you made from the market as interests of your debts.
+Pay down these debts before entering the market.

 Stop right there if you are planning to invest your next semester tuition fee, next month flat rent, savings for your daughter’s marriage which is going to happen next year or any similar reasons.